tomkoptel/notes-vault/content/gradle-delegator/_index.md

 ---

-### Where does PluginDependenciesSpec come from?
+### Where Does PluginDependenciesSpec Come From?

 ---

 {{< slide transition="none" transition-speed="fast" >}}

-Our compiled script for plugin resolution
+Our Compiled Script for Plugin Resolution

 ```java{}
 public final class Program extends ExecutableProgram {